 When do my PT clinical observation/experience hours need to be completed?

-Verification of completed PT observation/experience hours must be submitted to the Department of Physical Therapy no later than July 15 (prior to the start of the DPT program which begins in August).
+Verification of completed PT observation/experience hours must be submitted to the Department of Physical Therapy no later than July 15 (before the DPT program begins in August).

 Should I send the letters verifying my experience in a PT observation/experience to the university?

-No. If completed prior to the application deadline, verification letters should be sent to PTCAS as part of the application.
-If they are completed after the application deadline, verification letters should be sent to the Department of Physical Therapy (no later than July 15 prior to the start of the DPT program which begins in August).
+No. If completed before the application deadline, verification letters should be sent to PTCAS as part of the application.
+If they are completed after the application deadline, verification letters should be sent to the Department of Physical Therapy (no later than July 15, before the start of the DPT program, which begins in August).